TheOscarA/Orion/README.md

   Reacts to voice commands and responds with voice.

 - **Asleep/Wake Mode**
-  Starts in sleep mode and activates via wake up voice command.
+  Starts in awake mode and can be deacticated via `go to sleep` voice command.

 - **Natural Language Understanding**
   Capable of understanding questions and intent (future upgrade to Phi3).